 Scaling laws \citep{hestness2017deep,kaplan2020scalinglaw,bahri2021explaining,hoffmann2022chinchila,muennighoff2024scalingdata} have been powerful tools for understanding the scaling trend of LMs, which have shown that LMs follow a precise power-law relationship between compute measures (such as training FLOPs) and downstream capabilities ranging from perplexity \citep{kaplan2020scalinglaw,hoffmann2022chinchila} to benchmark performance \citep{henighan2020scalingauto,hernandez2021scalingtransfer}.
 This power-law relationship has been used in a variety of ways -- including hyperparameter and architecture selection \citep{kaplan2020scalinglaw,hoffmann2022chinchila,bi2024deepseek} as well as model capability forecasting \citep{finnveden2020extrapolating,openai2023gpt4,owen2024predictable}.
 Unfortunately, scaling analyses remain uncommon in many benchmarking and post-training studies, as most researchers do not have the compute resources to build scaling laws from scratch, and open models are trained at too few scales (3-5) for reliable scaling predictions.

-Although the high costs of compute scaling laws are unavoidable when optimizing pre-training hyperparameters (\eg, \citet{hoffmann2022chinchila}), this is not true of \emph{all} scaling analyses.
-In this work, we show that many other types of scaling studies, such as understanding complex model capabilities (e.g. agentic or ``emergent'' behaviors) and post-training interventions, can be done using a lower-cost, higher-resolution, and broader-coverage alternative to the standard approach of training (or using) a single family of LMs across compute scales.
+\ifneurips We show that many scaling analyses, such as understanding complex LM capabilities (\eg, ``emergent'' behaviors) and post-training interventions, can be done with a lower-cost, higher-resolution, and broader-coverage alternative to the standard approach of training LMs across compute scales. \else Although the high costs of compute scaling laws are unavoidable when optimizing pre-training hyperparameters (\eg, \citet{hoffmann2022chinchila}), this is not true of \emph{all} scaling analyses.
+In this work, we show that many other types of scaling analyses, such as understanding complex model capabilities (\eg, agentic or ``emergent'' behaviors) and post-training interventions, can be done using a lower-cost, higher-resolution, and broader-coverage alternative to the standard approach of training (or using) a single family of LMs across compute scales. \fi